Latvia: Declaration of independence and interwar period

-A freely elected Constituent assembly convened on 1 May 1920, and adopted a liberal constitution, the Satversme, in February 1922.
-The constitution was partly suspended by Kārlis Ulmanis after his coup in 1934 but reaffirmed in 1990.
+A freely elected constituent assembly convened on 1 May 1920 and adopted a liberal constitution, the Satversme, in February 1922.
+On 15 May 1934, Ulmanis staged a bloodless coup, establishing a nationalist dictatorship that lasted until 1940.
+After 1934, Ulmanis established government corporations to buy up private firms with the aim of "Latvianising" the economy.
+The constitution was partly suspended by Ulmanis after his coup in 1934 but reaffirmed in 1990.
 Since then, it has been amended and is still in effect in Latvia today.
 With most of Latvia's industrial base evacuated to the interior of Russia in 1915, radical land reform was the central political question for the young state.
 In 1897, 61.2% of the rural population had been landless; by 1936, that percentage had been reduced to 18%.

-By 1923, the extent of cultivated land surpassed the pre-war level.
-Innovation and rising productivity led to rapid growth of the economy, but it soon suffered from the effects of the Great Depression.
-Latvia showed signs of economic recovery, and the electorate had steadily moved toward the centre during the parliamentary period.
-On 15 May 1934, Ulmanis staged a bloodless coup, establishing a nationalist dictatorship that lasted until 1940.
-After 1934, Ulmanis established government corporations to buy up private firms with the aim of "Latvianising" the economy.